marioy47/blog-site/posts/use-gulp-and-webpack-toghether/index.md

 ---
 # Use Gulp and Webpack together for you asset bundling needs

+> There is a [GitHub Repo](https://github.com/marioy47/gulp-webpack-integration) with the files of this article.

 I [love Webpack](https://marioyepes.com/posts/webpack-wordpress-config/)!
 It allows me to bundle scripts in just one file.
 And if you pair it with [babel](https://babeljs.io/) you can use next generation javascript syntax and still make your scripts compatible with older browsers.

 The fact of the matter is that if you are going to create a full stack javascript project, you HAVE TO use webpack...